Christ was a Man just like You and I

 For if many died through one man’s trespass, much more have the grace of God and the free gift by the grace of that one man Jesus Christ abounded for many. – Romans 5:15

-Just as one man was disobedient, there is another man Yahshua Messiah who was obedient to the Father bringing justification to humanity so that anyone in faith who believes in him can become righteous before Yahweh through Him.
+Just as one man was disobedient, there is another man, Jesus Christ who was obedient to the Father bringing justification to humanity so that anyone in faith who believes in him as being the Son of God can become righteous before God through him.

 - Uncovering the Mysteries of Hell - 1